-Communication Studies at Kent State StarkThe School of Communication Studies offers a bachelor's degree program with four concentrations: applied communication, interpersonal communication, organizational communication and public communication.
+Communication Studies at Kent State StarkThe School of Communication Studies offers a bachelor's degree program with six concentrations: applied communication, global communication, health communication, interpersonal communication, organizational communication and public communication.
 Each of these concentrations differ in their focus, but all of them are rooted in a foundational understanding of how, why and with what effects humans interact with one another.

 Communication Studies at Kent State Stark